 Mexico is open to U.S. travelers.

-You must also download the Belize Health app.
+Visitors must also download the Belize Health app.
 After confirming your hotel reservation, you can upload your stay details and receive a personalized Q.R. code to enter Belize.
 Rental cars won’t be available during the initial reopening phase.
 Staying at a hotel or vacation villa with shuttle transit is a good idea.

-Panama said it would reopen its borders to international visitors from all countries on Oct.
+Panama reopened its borders to international visitors from all countries on Oct.
 12, 2020.
 All incoming travelers, including Panamanians, must present a negative COVID-19 PCR or antigen test upon arrival, which must be taken no more than 48 hours prior to arrival.
 If a passenger’s COVID-19 test was taken more than 48 hours from arrival, he or she will be mandated to take a rapid test at the airport prior to customs and are responsible for the cost, which will be approximately $30.

 In the case of an elevated temperature, passengers will be subject to a rapid COVID-19 test at their expense and/or additional health screenings.
 If the test result is positive, the Panamanian government will facilitate a hotel stay at no cost to the traveler for a mandatory quarantine period of seven days at which time another test will be administered.